To understand complex features, and why you would want use them, you first need to know a little about simple features.

 Benefits of simple features¶

-- Support queries on properies, including spatial queries on geometries
+Support queries on properties, including spatial queries on geometries

 Drawbacks of simple features¶